jeertmans/DelaunayTriangulation/README.md

 ## Voronoi diagrams

 From a given Delaunay triangulation, it is trivial to construct the equivalent  Voronoi diagram.
-Such a possibility is provided by the program.
+Such a possibility is provided by the program and is computed in a linear time complexity.

 ## YOUPIDOU mode